Materials: 97% nylon, 3% spandex

 |Outdoor Research Ferrosi||$80||86% nylon, 14% spandex||9.5 oz.||No||No|

 The prAna Halle Pant offers an impressive combination of performance and style, but there are a number of other worthy contenders on the market.
-To start, the prAna Halle Straight builds on the same design as the Halle reviewed here, with the only difference being a straight-leg cut rather than a slight-boot-leg cut.
-For those, like us, who wish the prAna Halle was more of a technical pant, this is a great option.
+To start, the prAna Halle Straight builds on the same design as the Halle reviewed here, with the only major difference being a straight-leg cut rather than a slight bootleg cut.
+The Halle Straight is also a few dollars pricier at $89, but the rest of the design is identical, including a mix of nylon (97%) and spandex (3%) that nicely balances comfort and mobility, as well as UPF 50 protection, articulated knees, and a relaxed fit.
+For those who wish the prAna Halle were more of a technical pant (ourselves included), the Halle Straight is a great alternative and won’t get in the way when hiking or climbing.

-Second, the Outdoor Research Ferrosi pant is a crowd favorite for active endeavors such as hiking and climbing, with technical features like articulated knees, a zip pocket on one thigh, and a more streamlined waist for comfort under a backpack hipbelt or harness.
+The Outdoor Research Ferrosi is another crowd favorite for active endeavors, with technical features like articulated knees, a zip pocket on one thigh, and a more streamlined waist for comfort under a backpack hipbelt or harness.
 It even has a drawcord cuff closure so you can pull your pant away from your foot while climbing.
 Perhaps the most defining feature of the Ferrosi, however, is its 14-percent-spandex design, which adds significant stretch compared to the Halle.
 But while some will appreciate this for added mobility, I find the 3 percent of the prAna to be more than enough.
 Further, in my experience, the Ferrosi’s fabric catches on everything from sharp pieces of rock and branches to my opposite foot, and also pills very quickly.
 You do save $5 with the Ferrosi, but we think the Halle is the better all-rounder.

-Whereas prAna and Kuhl might appeal to the more casual adventurer or those wanting a versatile pant for both trail and town, Arc’teryx doesn’t shy away from being unapologetically technical.
-For $159, their Palisade Pant addresses all of our performance gripes about the Halle by adding generously sized pockets, a built-in, low-profile waistbelt, and straight legs.
-The Palisade’s fabric is thinner than that of the Halle too, meaning it’s more breathable, lightweight, and quick-drying (the Palisade weighs 9.3 ounces compared to the Halle’s 12.2).
+Even more so than OR and Patagonia above, Arc’teryx doesn’t shy away from being unapologetically technical.
+For $119, their Alroy Pant addresses many of our performance gripes about the Halle by adding generously sized hand pockets and straight legs.
+The Alroy’s fabric is thinner than that of the Halle too, meaning it’s more breathable, lightweight, and quick-drying (the Alroy weighs 7.9 oz compared to the Halle’s 12.2).
+This makes it our preferred option for true summertime use when we still want the leg coverage and protection of a full pant.
 Will you be wearing them out to dinner with your friends?
 Probably not.
-But if a truly performance-oriented pant is what you’re after and you’re willing spend up, there’s no question: the Arc’teryx Palisade wins out.
+But if a truly performance-oriented pant is what you’re after and you’re willing spend up, there’s no question: the Arc’teryx Alroy wins out.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!